shreshthsaini/academic-kickstart/content/authors/admin/_index.md

 - []
 - []
 ---
-I am Shreshth Saini, recently completed my B.Tech in Electrical Engineering from [Indian Institue of Technology - Jodhpur](iitj.ac.in).
-My research interests are highly interdisciplinary covering machine learning in general, application of deep learning in medical image analysis, biometrics and computer vision.
-I also work with memory based approaches for finacial data analysis.
-For a while, i have been trying to shift my focus towards unsupervised & reinforcement learnings.
+I am a Research Engineer(AI) at [Arkray, Inc.](http://www.arkray.co.jp/english/) where I work on developing industry leading medical AI solutions.
+Notably, I have been working on challenging pathological datasets to develope highly reliable and light deep learning models which could be deployed on devices like [Aution-Eye](http://www.arkray.co.jp/english/products/laboratory/urinalysis_analyzers/ai-4510.html).
+My research interest is highly interdisciplinary covering machine learning, computer vision, medical image analysis, biomedical and healthcare informatics.
+I occasionally work on deep learning applications in biometrics-from where I started my research journey.

-Currently, I am working as a Research Engineer(AI).
-I have been working with [Dr. Mengling 'Mornin'](https://mornin-feng.com) Feng on skin cancer analysis using deep learning.
-At IIT Jodhpur, I had been actively working with [Dr. Anil Kumar Tiwari](http://home.iitj.ac.in/~akt/) on multiple projects of which two notable were Segmentation of left atrium cavity in patients affected by atrial fibrillation and Diagnosis of Diabetic Retinopathy using AI and [Dr. Rajendra Nagar](http://home.iitj.ac.in/~rn/) on Image Super resolution and X-ray image Analysis.
-I also had the opportunity of woking with [Dr. Aditya Nigam](http://faculty.iitmandi.ac.in/~aditya/) on application of deep learning in biometrics during my early days of exposure to the field of Deep learning and Applications.
+I completed my B.Tech in Electrical Engineering from [Indian Institue of Technology - Jodhpur](https://iitj.ac.in/) in May, 2020.
+I was fortunate to work with [Dr. Mengling 'Mornin' Feng](https://mornin-feng.com) Feng in Healthcare informatics at Healthcare AI group at National University of Singapore(NUS).
+During my undergrad, I was actively working with [Dr. Anil Kumar Tiwari](http://home.iitj.ac.in/~akt/), [Dr. Rajendra Nagar](http://home.iitj.ac.in/~rn/), and [Dr. Deepak Mishra](http://home.iitj.ac.in/~dmishra/) in biomedical informatics, healtcare analytics and computer vision.
+I am eternally greatful to [Dr. Aditya Nigam](http://faculty.iitmandi.ac.in/~aditya/), who identified and steered my research interest early in my undergrad.